 The death of a loved one due to a wrongful death is a tragic event.
-Our attorneys are here for you and your family to help navigate the legal system during this terrible and confusing time.
+The Pearland wrongful death attorneys at J.D.
+Silva and Associates are here for you and your family to help navigate the legal system during this terrible and confusing time.

 When a family member dies unexpectedly, it is human nature to look for answers as to what caused the loss and who is to blame.
 If it can be proven the death was a result of someone’s misconduct or negligence, the surviving family members can and should hold that party responsible.
 Even if the death was unintentional, laws in Texas dictate the responsible party must compensate the victim’s loved ones for the loss.
 While no amount of money can fully compensate you for the loss of a loved one, it can help ease the burden of funeral costs, lost financial support, medical bills, outstanding debts, and other unplanned expenses.
 Particularly if the deceased was the primary income provider, their death can place a huge toll on the surviving family.
 Depending on the situation, additional funds may be sought to ease emotional toll and punish the responsible party.
 Typically, living family members such as parents, siblings, children, or other dependents are entitled to bring this type of lawsuit.